Provision to raise achievement in basic skills

-There are three types of competence-based vocational qualifications:
+Three types of competence-based vocational qualifications

 Vocational qualifications (initial vocational qualifications), further vocational qualifications and specialist vocational qualifications.
 All qualifications are composed of units of learning outcomes.
 Vocational qualifications consist of vocational units and common units.
 Further and specialist qualifications comprise only vocational units and the necessity for common units is assessed when preparing the personal competence development plan.

 Vocational qualifications are independent of the way the vocational skills have been acquired.
 If the individual’s competences meet the national qualification requirements, they can be acquired in different learning environments and ways, at different times.
 Students demonstrate their skills in competence demonstrations at practical work.

 Initial VET (vocational upper secondary) provides learners with the vocational skills they need for entry level jobs.
 It also supports learners’ growth into good and balanced individuals and members of society and provides them with the knowledge and skills needed in further studies and in the development of their personalities.
 A holder of a vocational upper secondary qualification has broad basic vocational skills for working in different tasks in the field as well as more specialised competence and the vocational skills required in work life in at least one section of the field.